-It is recommended that remediation in-line with section 12.0 is planned and carried out on site.
+It is recommended that remediation in-line with section(s) 11.0 and 12.0 be planned and carried out on site.

-It is recommended that the buildings on site should be subject to an asbestos survey and removal by appropriately qualified personal prior to any demolition or redevelopment occurring in order to ensure site works do not cause future contamination of the site.
+It is recommended that the building on site should be subject to an asbestos survey and removal by appropriately qualified personnel prior to any demolition or redevelopment occurring in order to ensure site works do not cause future contamination of the site.